PGCE Secondary Music

 We pride ourselves on working closely with our partnership schools, and our team of mentors has the well-being and progression of our students at the heart of their work.

-We work closely with a local primary school to address issues of transition from key stage two to three, and spend time in a local school for pupils with special educational needs and disability (SEND) to fully explore inclusivity in educational provision.
-We have a close partnership with Berkshire Maestros and work collaboratively to deliver singing, composition and performance workshops.
+We work closely with a local primary school to address issues of transition from Key Stage 2 to KS3.
+We have a close partnership with Berkshire Maestros, Sing for Pleasure and the British Kodaly Association and work collaboratively to deliver singing, composition and performance workshops.

 At the heart of our approach is the fact that music teachers must be musicians as well as teachers.
 They must teach in a way that allows their pupils to develop their own musical understanding and use music as the target language for all that goes on in the music classroom.